ariboyarsky/DemocracyMap/README.md

 # DemocracyMap
 Track global political and economic trends and change.
+See www.ariboyarsky.com/project/DemocracyMap for example.

 This is released under a creative commons attribution license.
 Please see bibliography below for sources and datasets.